 The recent, unwanted “Columbus Day” spotlight is in part a result of efforts to remove statues honoring white supremacists from public spaces.
 Robert E. Lee, “Stonewall” Jackson, and Bedford Forrest are among the targets deserving reinterpretation.
 And, of course, these recent developments are the harvest from long years of organizing and educating by the aboriginal people themselves.

-The melted snow symbolized the importance of pure water, a message that every Flint Michigan resident has learned in recent years, and that the residents of Puerto Rico are understanding as we speak.
+The melted snow symbolizes the importance of pure water, a message that every Flint Michigan resident has learned in recent years, and that the residents of Puerto Rico are understanding as we speak.
 The elders say that you don’t miss water until your well is dry.